nigelradhakrishnan4/Space-School-2023-2024/lab1.md

 # Goals of Lab 1

-1️⃣  Setting up a working programming environment

-2️⃣  Understanding the Arduino IDE
+1️⃣  Understanding the Arduino IDE

-3️⃣  Building a blinky LED program and circuit
+2️⃣  Building a blinky LED program and circuit

 ## What is an Arduino?
 An Arduino is a [microcontroller](https://www.youtube.com/watch?v=CqrQmQqpHXc), or a small computer than can perform instructions that we write.
 We can write a program - a series of instructions - that tells this small computer how it should interact with sensors, lights, and various input from human-users.
 We will be using these Arduinos as the on-board computer for our ToastSat, which is one of the six subsystems of our satellite.
 The basic parts of an Arduino Nano (the board you have today) are outlined below: